mbbu/Plasmodium_falciparum/REPORT.md

 ## Indexing and creating dictionary
 Indexing a genome can be explained similar to indexing a book.
 If you want to know on which page a certain word appears or a chapter begins, it is much more efficient/faster to look it up in a pre-built index than going through every page of the book until you found it.
 Same goes for variant discovery.
 Indices allows,e.g Haplotypecaller  to narrow down the potential origin of a query variant within the file, saving both time and memory.
 Dictionary
-The script for indexing of the variants (BAM file) is [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/Scripts/sam_hapt.sh) and here
+The script for indexing of the variants (BAM file) is [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/Scripts/sam_hapt.sh) and for creating dictionary and indexing of refrence genome as below;
 ````
 #creating dictionary for refrence genome
 gatk CreateSequenceDictionary -R Pfalciparum.genome.fasta